 Founded in 1963, Seattle Opera is one of the leading opera companies in the United States.
 The company is recognized internationally for the quality of its productions and as the pre-eminent presenter of Wagner's opera in the United States.

 While under the direction of its founding general director Glynn Ross, Seattle Opera's noteworthy accomplishments included presenting the 1970 world premiere of Carlisle Floyd's opera Of Mice and Men, the 1971 first fully staged production of The Who's rock opera Tommy, and the 1972 world premiere of Pasatieri's Black Widow.
+Artists such as Beverly Sills, Joan Sutherland, Franco Corelli, and James McCracken regularly sang at Seattle Opera in its first decade.
 In 1975, Seattle Opera gave its first complete cycle of Wagner's Ring in one week, an event that had not happened in the United States since 1939 (and unique outside of New York).
-This Ring was produced each summer for nine consecutive seasons until 1984.
+This Ring was produced twice each summer, once in German and once in Andrew Porter’s English singing translation, for nine consecutive seasons until 1984.

-Seattle Opera's Young Artists Program, founded in 1998, has presented 23 operas in non-mainstage productions and fostered the careers of many singers who have gone on to notable success.
-As part of its commitment to fostering the music of Wagner, the company created the International Wagner Competition in 2006 and presented a second IWC in 2008.
+Seattle Opera's Young Artists Program, founded in 1998, presented 23 operas in non-mainstage productions and fostered the careers of many singers who have gone on to notable success.
+As part of its commitment to fostering the music of Wagner, the company created the International Wagner Competition in 2006 and presented further competitions in 2008 and 2014.

-Seattle Opera's artistic achievements have been widely enjoyed by the public—the company has attained, on an opera-by-opera basis, the highest per capita attendance of any major opera company in the U.S. Seattle Opera presented its first live simulcast in a sports arena in May 2012 (Madama Butterfly at KeyArena).
-In addition to serving high numbers of people through its mainstage offerings, Seattle Opera serves thousands more through its groundbreaking education programs, its building of sets for other companies, and its assumption of special projects, such as repairing the Monorail doors for the City of Seattle.
+Seattle Opera's artistic achievements have been widely enjoyed by the public—the company has attained, on an opera-by-opera basis, the highest per capita attendance of any major opera company in the U.S. In addition to serving high numbers of people through its mainstage offerings, Seattle Opera serves many more through its groundbreaking education programs, its building of sets for other companies, and its assumption of special projects, such as repairing the Monorail doors for the City of Seattle.
 For now and for the future, Seattle Opera remains committed to its mission of “producing musically extraordinary, theatrically compelling operas.”
-Updated 10/1/2012